If you think about it, we should be the happiest species on the planet!

 - Many more toys with which to express ourselves,

-- More money than has ever been available before in any time in recorded history,
+- More money than has ever been available before at any time in recorded history,

 - More opportunities to travel and explore similar, different, and remote regions of the world and now even space.
 (This list could go on and on, but you get the idea by now.)